daniilvinn/daniilvinn.github.io/_posts/2024-09-19-virtual-geometry-overview.md

 1. Need clusterized meshes to allow for high granularity visibility culling
 2. More importantly - need per-cluster levels of detail
 3. Can not accept geometrical cracks - need to lock edges
-4. Can not afford locking *all* edges - leads to extreme amount of locked edges
+4. Can not afford locking *all* edges - leads to extreme amount of persistently locked vertices

 The #4 statement is the most important.
 The system can not afford locking *all edges*, but can afford locking *part* of the edges.
 So how to do we evaluate which vertices need to lock?